Sarah-idaros/Motion-Detection-Alarm-using-PIR-Sensor/README.md

   delay(100);
 }

+---

-📁 How to Use
+▶ How to Use

-1. Connect the PIR sensor, LED, and buzzer according to the wiring table above.
+1. Build the circuit using the wiring table above.

-2. Upload the code to your Arduino board.
+2. Upload the provided code to your Arduino.

-3. Open the Serial Monitor to view motion detection logs.
+3. Open the Serial Monitor to observe motion logs.

-4. When motion is detected, the LED and buzzer will activate for 2 seconds.
+4. When motion is detected, the LED and buzzer turn on for 2 seconds.